ian-bartholomew/vagrant-chef-compass-box/README.md

 ## Introduction

-This project automates the setup of a development environment for compass front end development, such as with [the responsive boilerplate](https://stash.hugeinc.com/projects/HT/repos/responsive-boilerplate) project.
+This project automates the setup of a development environment for compass front end development.

 ## Requirements